 Describe the jurisdiction's need for Public Facilities:

-The highest ranked Public Facilities needs in the Moorhead Community Survey were a homeless shelter, community centers, and parks and recreation facilities.
+The highest ranked Public Facilities needs in the Moorhead Community Survey was the need for homeless/mental health services, activities for youth/childcare, and employment training/jobs new Americans.

 How were these needs determined?